cseanburns/semantic_web_development/src/3b-box-model.md

 However, because the box model functions as the basic building block, learning the intricacies takes time.
 This is because every adjustment has ripple effects for descendant and sibliing elements.
+In the next section, we learn how to control a box's margins, borders, padding, and sizing.